Ghini/ghini.github.io/_posts/2019-06-13-deploy-on-ghini.me.md

 Summing up: (1) serve the site on port 443, for https; (2) add a redirect (301) from http (port 80) to https; (3) keep record of each site name with its corresponding internal port;
-(4) add a crontab to renew the certificate, running the 1st and 15th of each month: the certbot will decide if it's indeed time to renew, or if the certificate still has more than 30 days to go.
+(4) add a crontab to renew the certificate, maybe running once every 4 weeks, on Sundays.
+A certificate lasts 90 days and is considered due for renewal during the last 30 days, the certbot will decide if it's indeed time to renew, or if it can wait.

 ## reload-restart nginx